 After the release of “The Marshall Mathers LP” in 2013, Eminem went into an extended quiet period where little music was released.
 His silence was finally broken in 2017 with the release of “Revival.”

 Although “Revival” still sold more than 1 million copies, it was his lowest selling album since signing a record deal.
 It also received negative reviews from most major music publications, who claimed that the MC had lost the spark that had inspired his early albums.
 It failed to produce a notable single, unlike most of his past albums.
+Still, his true fans still saw him as the true Rap God, and they’ve been longing for more collaberations between Eminem and other upcoming artists like RM from BTS.

 A year after the release of “Revival” Eminem released “Kamikaze” his tenth studio album.
 The album received better reviews than his previous release, with many critics hailing it as a return to form.
 It topped the charts, making it the rapper’s tenth album to take the number one spot.